 January, 2011: New Song’s Spanish congregation, New Song en Español, launches after an extended break.

 Spring, 2011: New Song partners with Inland Hills Community Church in the church’s time of transition.
-Ultimately, IHCC votes to become New Song’s first multi-site campus location, Inland Hills, based in Bonsall.
+Ultimately, IHCC votes to become New Song’s first multi-site campus location, Inland Hills in Fallbrook.

 2013: New Song becomes affiliated with the Southern Baptist Convention (SBC).

 September, 2013: New Song launches its Seaside campus location, meeting at Regal Cinemas Oceanside.

 April, 2014: New Song opens its fourth location, Parkside in Oceanside, with a soft launch.
 Parkside selects Alamosa Park Elementary school as its meeting location in order to reach the families in central Oceanside.

 January, 2015: Pastor Joe Cole was brought on staff to help with the Oceanside Campus ministry and build a launch team to launch our fifth location in Carlsbad, CA.

 Today: New Song continues to grow, serving both locally and internationally, while seeing people give their lives to Jesus almost daily!